Euro zone backs 1 billion euro payout for Greece after disputed bill shelved

 The bailout agreed last August stipulates that all economic legislation be submitted for prior consultation to the institutions representing euro zone and International Monetary Fund creditors.

-The so-called parallel programme was put to parliament late on Monday.
+The so-called parallel program was put to parliament late on Monday.
 It extends measures to tackle the humanitarian situation by a year and takes steps to help the jobless.

 (Additional reporting by Renee Maltezou in Brussels and Lefteris Papadimas in Athens; Writing by Paul Taylor; Editing by Noah Barkin/Mark Heinrich)